Fleebee/javelin/ReadMe.md

 - The Gist ID will be added to tauri_javelin.conf.json and the full Gist url will be added to [tauri.conf.json][updater]
 - endpoints should be automatically set to ["https://gist.github.com/{YOUR_GIT_USERNAME}/{YOUR_GIST_ID}/raw"]
 - The release will be available to your users (this may take a minute or two to propogate)
 - Errors should show in the terminal output if any

+## Considerations

+- This tool will push to Private repos with a valid PAT key, but your deployed applicaiton will not be able to download from a private repo.
+This should be handled by overiding the Bearer Header in your Tauri application.

 ## Known issues